permoller/mastermind/README.md

 # mastermind
-Implementation of the code breaker game Mastermind with various algorithms for solving the game.
+Implementation of the code breaker game Mastermind.

+Projects:
+GameLogic: Model classes and line comparing algorithm for the game.
+MastermindConsoleApp: Console application for playing the game.